-What are the arrival formalities for those moving to New Zealand from Canada?
+What are the arrival formalities for those who immigrate to New Zealand from Canada?

 In the process of moving to New Zealand from Canada one will need to follow the same arrival formalities that are applicable in the case of other foreigners.
 This means that after going through the security check, Canadian citizens can easily collect their luggage, but here, one has to know that certain objects can be retained by the airport security.

 In the case in which they have objects that can be considered a biosecurity risk, the airport authorities can take the said objects, and they can refer to plants, food and foodstuffs, animal products or even outdoor recreational equipment.
 This is why you must always check the law on immigration in New Zealand that refers to this matter.

 The procedure for immigration in New Zealand for all foreigners starts during your way to this country; the flight crew is instructed to provide all passengers arriving in New Zealand the Passenger Arrival Cards, which can be completed during your flight.
 If you are moving to New Zealand from Canada you will need to complete this document, in which you will provide information on the content of your luggage.